 Balaklava (Oct.
 25, 1854, Russia) - Russian attempted to raise siege of Sevastopol failed; "Charge

-of the Light Brigade" under earl of Cardigan commemorated in a Tennyson poem
+of the Light Brigade" under Earl of Cardigan commemorated in a Tennyson poem

 Italian Independence